themsaid/ibis/readme.md

 ### Key features

 - **Markdown**: Write your content using the simplicity and versatility of Markdown.
-- **Automatic Generation**: Effortlessly create PDF or EPUB files with a single command using the `ibis-next pdf` command or `ibis-next epub`.
+- **Automatic Generation**: Effortlessly create PDF, EPUB or HTML files with a single command using the `ibis-next pdf` command or `ibis-next epub` or `ibis-next html`.
 - **Aesthetic Appeal**: create your eBooks with a custom cover photo, a clickable auto-generated table of contents, and code syntax highlighting.
 - **Theme Options**: Choose between two visually appealing themes - Light and Dark (theme support available for PDFs).

 ### Why Choose Ibis Next?

-Ibis Next is a powerful tool for effortlessly creating digital books (e-books) in EPUB and PDF formats.
+Ibis Next is a powerful tool for effortlessly creating digital books (e-books) in EPUB, PDF, and HTML formats.
 With Ibis Next, writers can concentrate on crafting content without worrying about formatting.
 The content is authored in Markdown format, allowing for simplicity and flexibility.

-Ibis Next seamlessly handles the conversion process, ensuring a hassle-free transition from Markdown to the correct EPUB and PDF formats.
+Ibis Next seamlessly handles the conversion process, ensuring a hassle-free transition from Markdown to the correct EPUB, PDF and HTML formats.
 Embracing markdown streamlines the writing process and enhances collaboration and ease of editing, making it an ideal choice for authors seeking efficiency and focusing on content creation.

 Get ready to revolutionize your eBook creation process with Ibis Next!